 “Giving up is never in my vocabulary”

-These are words passionate young folks obsessed with making their dreams a reality live by as the live action adaptation of the popular tactical game Cross Fire 穿越火线releases its adrenaline pumping trailer.
+These are words passionate young folks obsessed with making their dreams a reality live by as the Cross Fire live action 穿越火线 based on the popular tactical game of the same name releases its adrenaline pumping trailer.
 At first look, it is gritty and dark which perfectly matches the sheer desperation both Xiao Feng (Lu Han) and Lu Xiao Bei (Leo Wu Lei) are feeling.
 Even if you’re not an e-gamer or a fan of e-gaming themed dramas at all, the fundamental struggle these boys are facing to chase their dreams will have you rooting for them in no time.
 Anyone who’s ever been told they’re not good enough or their dreams are silly will find the pair’s unfailing determination very very relatable.
 Especially Lu Xiao Bei’s whose once bright future as a force to be reckoned with in the e-gaming world was felled by a career ending accident.

 Living in 2008, Xiao Feng is a poor e-sports veteran barely keeping his team together.
 The e-gaming industry has yet to peak during this period and Xiao Feng, despite being misunderstood and ridiculed for his career choice continues to hold on to his dream.
 Meanwhile, the wheelchair bound genius Lu Xiao Bei is living in 2019.
 Vowing to continue his brother’s legacy and become an e-sports professional, his dreams are dealt with a significant blow when an accident ruins his chances of being signed into a professional team.
 Can two people existing in a different time and space mutually help each other in their chosen career?